SFPL · V2B hero · NOTE: one session scene and two specific design moves still needed before publishing Read the editorial memo →

 How an engagement mechanism becomes standing organizational practice

-In March 2026 — two and a half years after adoption — SFPL's Chief of Public Services presented the Vision 2030 midyear progress report to the Library Commission.
-Among the four pillars she named was Staff Ambassador Engagement.
-The mechanism built to land the plan in 2023 had, by 2026, become part of how the organization works.
+In March 2026 — two and a half years later — SFPL's Chief of Public Services presented the Vision 2030 midyear progress report.
+Among the four pillars she named: Staff Ambassador Engagement.
+The mechanism built to land the plan had become part of how the organization works.
 Strategic plans get adopted regularly.
 The ones that get carried are the ones whose conditions hold.